jacobbudin/plist-parser/README.md

 ## Installation

-PlistParser is not currently listed any package managers, but in many cases, you should be able to install it from its repository.
-For example, to install PlistParser with NPM:
+PlistParser has not yet been submitted to any package managers, but in many cases you should be able to install it directly from its master archive.
+For example, to install PlistParser with [npm](https://npmjs.org):

 	$ npm install https://github.com/jacobbudin/plist-parser/archive/master.tar.gz